WPDH: Classic Rock

-In 1994, WPDH owners Crystal Radio Group (the Dyson family spinoff headed by Rob Dyson) purchased Middletown-based 92.7 WKOJ and 1340 WALL from Orange & Rockland Utilities.
-With this purchase came an opportunity to both solve the new rock dilemma and to strengthen WPDH by owning its only direct competition.
-WPDH spent the latter part of 1994 and early 1995 evolving to Classic Rock while WKOJ flipped to alternative rock WRRV in April 1995.
+WPDH spent the latter part of 1994 and early 1995 evolving to Classic rock.

-WPDH's ratings went through some instability in the early years as classic rock.
-It was the regular #2 to WSPK's #1 by the turn of the 21st Century.
-Rob Dyson sold the Crystal Radio Group to Aurora Communications in 2001 which, in turn was bought out by Cumulus Media in 2002.
-Amid an extended drop in ratings, WPDH was relaunched as a mainstream rock station over Labor Day Weekend 2003.
-Gary Cee, formerly of WLIR, was hired as Program Director, and the station stabilized at the top of the ratings in both Dutchess and Orange counties.
+Rob Dyson sold the Crystal Radio Group to Aurora Communications in 2001 which, in turn was acquired by Cumulus Media in 2002.
+Amid an extended drop in ratings, WPDH was relaunched as a mainstream rock station over Labor Day weekend 2003.

-In January 2012, Andrew Boris, program director of sister station WRRV, became the new Program Director of WPDH.
+In January 2012, Andrew Boris, program director of sister station WRRV, became the new program director of WPDH.

 No formula changes in the programming were enacted.
 Boris later began hosting the morning drive time show, in addition to his PD duties.

 Changes in Ownership

 On August 30, 2013, a deal was announced in which Cumulus would swap its stations in Dubuque, Iowa, and Poughkeepsie (including WPDH) to Townsquare Media in exchange for Peak Broadcasting's Fresno, California stations.
 The deal was part of Cumulus' acquisition of Dial Global.
 Townsquare, Peak, and Dial Global are all controlled by Oaktree Capital Management.

 The sale to Townsquare was completed on November 14, 2013.
-Under Townsquare management, WPDH plays a large amount of classic rock with a few current and recent titles.